 - 1. Submit a one page synopsis on the seminar topic. - 2.
-Make Power Point presentation on the chosen topic for 20 minutes duration, followed by 10 minutes of of of the participants during Question and Answers session. - 3.
-Submit a spiral bound copy of detailed report on the seminar topic in the format as prescribed by thedepartment.
+Make Power Point presentation on the chosen topic for 20 minutes duration, followed by 10 minutes of interaction with participants during Question and Answers session. - 3.
+Submit a spiral bound copy of detailed report on the seminar topic in the format as prescribed by the department.